-Moreover, Figure 10 presents indicative PSD Welch-based estimates of the response signals obtained from PZT sensor 5 for increasing freestream velocity and angles of attack of 6 and 12 degrees.
+Finally, Figure 11 presents indicative PSD Welch-based estimates of the response signals obtained from PZT sensor 5 for increasing freestream velocity and angles of attack of 6 and 12 degrees.
 Notice that as the airspeed increases the PSD amplitude in both the lower [1 - 12] Hz and higher [40 - 80] Hz frequency ranges significantly increase.
-Overall, it may be observed that the lower frequency vibrations are more evident in Figure 10b that corresponds to a higher, close to stall, angle of attack, whereas the higher frequency vibrations are slightly more evident in Figure 10a that corresponds to a 6 degree angle of attack.
-Again, it is evident that by monitoring appropriate frequency bandwidths we may have a strong indication of both the stall and airspeed flight conditions.
+Overall, it may be observed that the lower frequency vibrations are more evident in Figure 11b that corresponds to a higher, close to stall, angle of attack, Again, it is evident that by monitoring appropriate frequency bandwidths we may have a strong indication of both the stall and airspeed flight conditions.

-Due to the evident correlation of the wing natural frequencies with the angle of attack and airspeed evolution, we may conclude that the coupled airflow-structural dynamics may be identified and represented by the estimated Welch-based PSDs, thus providing an initial direct indication, along with the signal energy of Figure 6, of the loss of lift and the dynamic stall phenomenon.
+Due to the evident correlation of the wing natural frequencies with the angle of attack and airspeed evolution, we may conclude that the coupled airflow-structural dynamics may be identified and represented by the estimated Welch-based PSDs, thus providing an initial direct indication, along with the signal energy of Figure 7, of the loss of lift and the dynamic stall phenomenon